-In the 1980's, the Buffalo Narrows Celebrate Saskatchewan Committee published a local history of the Buffalo Narrows area.
+In the 1980s, the Buffalo Narrows Celebrate Saskatchewan Committee published a local history of the Buffalo Narrows area.
 With the permission of the Local Buffalo Narrows council, the material from that book has been reproduced on this web site.
-I would like to thank them for that permission and I hope I can do justice to their fine work.
-Unfortunately, reproduction of the photographs contained in the book leaves something to be desired.
+I would like to thank them for their permission and I hope I can do justice to their fine work.
+Unfortunately, the reproduction of the photographs contained in the book leaves something to be desired.
 Perhaps in the future, I may be able to obtain some copies of those original photographs, so they may enhance this web site history.
-Minor changes may have been made to accommodate use of this material on the Internet, but the substance of the history remains the same as the original book.
-Further history of the Buffalo Narrows, Deep River, Ile-A-La-Crosse area, will be added as material becomes available.
+Minor changes may have been made to accommodate the use of this material on the Internet, but the substance of the history remains the same as the original book.
+Further history of the Buffalo Narrows, Deep River, Ile-a-la-Crosse area, will be added as material becomes available.

-January 6, 1999.
+Webmasters note: January 6, 1999.

-who has graciously taken the time to supply me with a large number of photographs from the collection of John and Mary Hansen, long time residents of Buffalo Narrows.
-To John and Mary Hansen, I would like to express my sincere thanks and appreciation for the use of their photographs in this webpage.
+who has graciously taken the time to supply me with a large number of photographs from the collection of John and Mary Hansen, long-time residents of Buffalo Narrows.
+To John and Mary Hansen, I would like to express my sincere thanks and appreciation for the use of their photographs on this webpage.
 Their foresight has helped preserve the history of the residents of the Buffalo Narrows area for future generations.

 In addition, tribute should be paid to Therese Daigneault, Susan Leitch, Faye Campbell, Elizabeth Hansen and especially Therese Thompson for volunteering their time to do the typing for the project.
-Credit is also due to Phillip Vitols for some of the photographic reproduction in the book, and to Susan Johnson, Susan Leitch and Milan Vukovic for their painstaking proof reading.
+Credit is also due to Phillip Vitols for some of the photographic reproduction in the book, and to Susan Johnson, Susan Leitch and Milan Vukovic for their painstaking proofreading.

 Last, but certainly not least, tribute should be paid to Jackie Mckay who worked with me on the project from the beginning.